Siesta Holiday Aparts.01

 Sights and attractions

-Outside this apartment in Turgutreis Marina, TurkeyThis apartment is in the town near a lively area and the beach.
+Outside this apartment in Turgutreis Marina, TurkeyThis apartment is in the town and near a lively area and the beach.
 It has a shared pool, a balcony, a barbecue, a children pool area and outside lighting.
 Car hire is not necessary as the apartment is less than a 15 minute walk to a large selection of shops, bars, restaurants; however parking is available if required.

 Prices and availability